Starlink RV Kit

 There's one scenario where keeping a Residential plan makes sense: you have a house with Starlink and you occasionally bring the dish on RV trips.
 In that case, you're already paying for Residential at home and can bring the dish along for short trips where "best effort" speeds are acceptable.

 But if you're buying Starlink specifically for RV use, don't start with Residential.
-The $45/month savings evaporates when you're sitting at a campground with 5 Mbps while the Roam user next to you is pulling 100+.
+The on-paper savings evaporates when you're sitting at a campground with 5 Mbps on "best effort" while the Roam user next to you is pulling 100+.
+For a full spec-by-spec breakdown, see our Starlink RV plans 2026: Roam vs Residential pricing and deprioritization reference.

 Mobile Priority: when business demands it ($250+/month)